-As a result of the service review proposals, the Trading Standards service will reduce the number of staff to a head of service, two Operations Managers, six Trading Standards Officers, two Accredited Financial Investigators and eleven Enforcement Officers.
-It supports a further 6.8 administrative support staff.
+The Trading Standards service has Head of Service, two Operations Managers, five Trading Standards Officers, two Accredited Financial Investigators and ten Enforcement Officers.
+It supports a further 6.03 administrative support staff.
 The structure of the service is illustrated in the Structure Chart at Appendix 5B.
 There are additional staff in the Government funded: Illegal Money lending team, which delivers a national service for England; and the regional Scambuster team.